 Note: For details about supported hardware, see the Entitlement Sheet that accompanies the release materials.
 Using unsupported hardware constitutes a breach of the CXFS license.
-CXFS does not support the Silicon Graphics O2 workstation and therefore it cannot be a CXFS reset server.
-CXFS does not support JBOD.

-A private 100baseT or Gigabit Ethernet TCP/IP network connected to each node.
+- Use a network switch.
+(A network hub is not supported.)
+The switch should be at least 100baseT. - A private 100baseT or Gigabit Ethernet TCP/IP network connected to each node.